-Reinforce the importance of learners learning through exploration, free play, games, etc.

-- 2. Discuss when it might be important for the instructor to help participants develop 'good' technique (i.e. establish techniques for future performance) and when it might be more appropriate to be satisfied with 'good enough for today'.
+- Reinforce the importance of learners learning through exploration, free play, games, etc. - 2.
+Discuss when it might be important for the instructor to help participants develop 'good' technique (i.e. establish techniques for future performance) and when it might be more appropriate to be satisfied with 'good enough for today'.
 How might this affect what/how you approach your delivery? - 3.
 Raise awareness of how we can help people develop their skills through the setting of problem solving tasks (or questions), with simple instructions, by giving feedback (for example, praise, reinforcement, correction).
 How the instructor can facilitate the learner working things out for themselves (for example, exploration, free-play, guided discovery, self-checks).

-Further Learning

-BCAB Instructor eLearning (Meeting Learner Needs, Coaching to Support Learners).
+Support BCAB Paddlesport Instructor Just Add Water resource. materials 'Canoe and Kayak Games' by Ruse and Collins.
+Further BCAB Instructor eLearning (Meeting Learner Needs, Coaching to learning Support Learners).